 In accordance with s.
-1008.22, F.S., Student assessment program for public school; Child with medical complexity, a child with a medical complexity may be exempt from participating in statewide, standardized assessments, including the Florida Alternate Assessment (FAA), pursuant to the following provisions.
+1008.22, F.S., a child with a medical complexity may be exempt from participating in statewide, standardized assessments, including the Florida Standards Alternate Assessment (FSAA) - Performance Task and the FSAA - Datafolio, pursuant to the following provisions.